 Advantages and Disadvantages of Using Business Lines of Credit

-Another great reason to use LOCs is that they’re easier to qualify for than longer-term loans.
+Another great reason to use LOC is that they’re easier to qualify for than longer-term loans.
 The requirements to qualify aren’t nearly as severe, and you can access the money within 24 hours if using a trusted lender such as BitX Funding.
-In fact, savvy business owners can use LOCs to increase their credit score by only withdrawing what they need and paying ahead of time.
-Overall, the flexibility afforded by LOCs is their most powerful feature.
+In fact, savvy business owners can use LOC to increase their credit scores by only withdrawing what they need and paying ahead of time.
+Overall, the flexibility afforded by LOC is its most powerful feature.

-With that in mind, LOCs trade-off their flexibility for higher interest rates and a lower cash reserve to draw from than longer-term loans.
+With that in mind, LOC trade-off their flexibility for higher interest rates and a lower cash reserve to draw from than longer-term loans.
 Because lenders take more risk with lines of credit, especially unsecured lines, they compensate by adding higher or fluctuating interest rates.
-LOCs may include setup fees, and ongoing paperwork is required to let lenders know the value of their investment.
+LOC may include setup fees, and ongoing paperwork is required to let lenders know the value of their investment.

 How to Make the Most of Your Lines of Credit

-We believe that small businesses drive the economy, and we are enthusiastic about helping small business owners meet their fullest potential.
+We believe that small businesses drive the economy and are enthusiastic about helping small business owners meet their fullest potential.